Parks & Recreation

 Building Pride in Our Parks

-The parks and recreation commission was created in 1968 to administer the department.
-The parks commission was established in 1929 and the playground (recreation) was formed in 1968.
-The two departments, parks department and recreation department, were created separately with two separate budgets and directors.
-History, as years passed, the parks department was overseen by a full time parks director and several maintenance personnel.
-The two departments were combined in 1998, with control and management still under the auspice of the parks and recreation director who manages and controls, relays all maintenance requests to the foreman of the natural resource dept. a division of Public Works.
-The parks and recreation commission is the appointing authority.
-April 16.
-2015 City Council approved an ordinance and merged the department with Public Works Dept.and is currently under the Public Works Director, David Billips.
+The Parks and Recreation Commission was created in 1968 to administer the department.
+The Parks Commission was established in 1929 and the playground (recreation) was formed in 1968.
+The two departments, Parks Department and Recreation Department, were created separately with two separate budgets and directors.
+History, as years passed, the Parks Department was overseen by a full time Parks Director and several maintenance personnel.
+The two departments were combined in 1998, with control and management under the auspice of the Parks and Recreation Deputy Superintendent who manages and controls, relays all maintenance requests.

 Park Square "The Green" General Shepard Elizabeth Parker Memorial Park